-For the purposes of a more streamlined and effective management of the workers' protection process, with a view to properly implementing the provisions of the Public Authorities within the context of the company, employees were divided into clusters (ex. field technicians, but the process of the provisions of the provisions of the public Authorities within the context of the company, employees were divided into clusters (ex. field technicians). customer care operators, home-based staff, ...)., in relation to the way in which work is carried out Specific prevention and protection protocols were then defined, in some cases common to the various clusters, adapted to take into account the specific nature of the work.
+For the purposes of a more streamlined and effective management of the workers' protection process, with a view to properly implementing the provisions of the Public Authorities within the context of the company, employees were divided into clusters (ex. field technicians, but the provision to the work of the provision to the provision to the work of the provision to th customer care operators, home-based staff, ...)., in relation to the way in which work is carried out Specific prevention and protection protocols were then defined, in some cases common to the various clusters, adapted to take into account the specific nature of the work.
 In addition to the above, the following were also carried out: